termie/farmboy/README.rst

 The config file for Contrail is just the fabfile.
 And fabfiles are just python.
 Go nuts.

-After your initial setup you'll be using the `fab` command to execute your tasks.
+After your initial setup you'll be using a regular fabfile to execute your tasks.
 We just wrote a bunch of helpful tasks that interact well with each other.
 If you want to write your own helpful tasks, just import them in the fabfile.